-Existing geometric representations include representation by dense sample points, landmarks, diffeomorphisms on displacement velocity fields[7], distance functions or their level sets [8], skeletons [9], shocks [10], multi-grid and scale-space based methods [11], etc. Examples of statistical shape models are deformable templates [3], point distribution models [12, 13], spherical harmonic descriptors [14] for 3D objects, to name a few.
-Most of these methods do not respect object-based scale levels, so they lack the ability to explicitly describe important geometric information such as locality, inter-object relations, etc. The statistical models typically face the high-dimension-low-sample-size (HDLSS) problem: on the one hand, the number of parameters needed to accurately describe the geometry is usually very large; on the other hand, the available training samples are often limited, as is the case in many medical imaging applications.
+Existing geometric representations include representation by dense sample points, landmarks, diffeomorphisms on displacement velocity fields (Joshi, 1997), distance functions or their level sets (Tsai et al., 2003), skeletons (Siddiqi et al., 2002), shocks (Kimia et al., 1995), multigrid and scale-space based methods (Lu et al., 2002), etc. To develop statistical models, the geometric representation also needs a notion of correspondence among different shape instances.
+For example, if we use boundary points to describe the contour of a hand, then the thumbs in different hands should be described by the same set of points.
+Without such a correspondence the statistical model would not be robust.
+Examples of statistical shape models are deformable templates (Grenander et al., 1991), point distribution models (Cootes et al., 1998, 1995), spherical harmonic descriptors (Kelemen et al., 1999) for 3D objects, to name a few.
+Most of these methods do not respect object-based scale levels, so they lack the ability to explicitly describe important geometric information such as locality, inter-object relations, etc. The statistical models typically face the high-dimensionlow-sample-size (HDLSS) problem: on the one hand, the number of parameters needed to accurately describe the geometry is usually very large; on the other hand, the available training samples are often limited, as is the case in many medical imaging applications.